mcchannigan/react-help-screen/src/assets/admin.md

 {help-job-internalinfo}

-* Placement Form
-    For NONUH jobs, you can select a placement form (NONUH, INTERN, COOP, FULL TIME).
+* __Placement Form:__ For NONUH jobs, you can select a placement form (NONUH, INTERN, COOP, FULL TIME).
 For UH and FWS jobs, UH Payroll is the only option
-* FWS Job Type
-    Allows you to designate a job as belonging to one of the special FWS job programs
+* __FWS Job Type:__ Allows you to designate a job as belonging to one of the special FWS job programs
-* Hide Referral Contact
-    If checked, students applying for the job will not be shown the names or contact information of the job contacts, but will instead be shown the text entered in the accompanying text box
+* __Hide Referral Contact:__ If checked, students applying for the job will not be shown the names or contact information of the job contacts, but will instead be shown the text entered in the accompanying text box

 ## Referrals